-Emotional Intelligence (EQ) refers to the ability to identify and manage one’s own emotions, as well as the emotions of others.
-Having Emotional Intelligence requires us to understand how emotions shape your thoughts and actions so you can have greater control over your behavior and manage yourself more effectively.
+Emotional Intelligence (EQ) refers to the ability to identify and manage one’s own emotions, as well as the feelings of others.
+Having Emotional Intelligence requires us to understand how emotions shape our thoughts and actions to control our behavior and manage ourselves more effectively.
 Becoming more emotionally conscious allows us to grow and gain a deeper understanding of who we are, enabling us to communicate better with others and build stronger relationships.

 Emotional Intelligence is the key to both personal and professional success.

 It’s easier to give people what they want if we can perceive what it is.
-Emotional Intelligence helps us to be stronger internal motivators, which can reduce procrastination, increase self-confidence, and improve our ability to focus on a goal.
+In addition, emotional Intelligence helps us understand our internal motivators, which can reduce procrastination, increase self-confidence, and improve our ability to focus on a goal.

-To improve your Emotional Intelligence, start with these eight tips; they provide a way to discovering the foundations of your Emotional Intelligence.
+To improve your Emotional Intelligence, start with these eight tips; they provide a way to discover the foundations of your Emotional Intelligence.

 - Practice observing how you feel

 - We lead hectic, busy lifestyles, and it’s all too easy for us to lose touch with our emotions.
 To reconnect, try setting a timer for various points during the day.
-When the timer goes off, take a few deep breaths and notice how you’re feeling emotionally.
-Please pay attention to where that emotion is showing up as a physical feeling in your body; note how these emotions make you feel, physically.
+Take a few deep breaths when the timer goes off and notice how you’re feeling emotionally.
+Then, please pay attention to where that emotion is showing up as a physical feeling in your body; note how these emotions make you are feeling.
 The more you practice, the more it will become second nature.

-- While you’re practicing your emotional awareness, take the time to notice your behavior too.
-Observe how you act when you’re experiencing certain emotions, and how that affects your day-to-day life.
+- While practicing your emotional awareness, take the time to notice your behavior.
+Observe how you act when experiencing certain emotions and how that affects your day-to-day life.
 Managing our feelings becomes more manageable once we become more conscious of how we react to them.

 - Question your own opinions

-- In this hyper-connected world, it is easy to fall into an “opinion bubble.”
-This “opinion bubble” is a state of existence where people with similar viewpoints constantly re-enforce your own opinions.
-Take time to read the other side of the story and have your views challenged (even if you still feel they are right).
+- It is easy to fall into an “opinion bubble in this hyper-connected world.”
+This “opinion bubble” is a state of existence where people with similar viewpoints constantly re-enforce their own opinions.
+Take time to read the other side of the story and have your views challenged (even if you still feel they are correct).
 This practice of looking at the other side of the story will help you understand other people and be more receptive to new ideas.

-- Your emotions and behavior come from you, they don’t come from anyone else and once you start accepting responsibility for how you feel and how you behave it will have a positive impact on all areas of your life.
+- Your emotions and behavior come from you; they don’t come from anyone else.
+Once you accept responsibility for how you feel and behave, you will positively impact all areas of your life.